‘Days Of Our Lives’: Do Joey And Jade Lose Their Baby? When Will Gabrielle Haugh Replace Paige Searcy On ‘DOOL’? [Spoilers]

 As fans know, Paige Searcy is leaving Days Of Our Lives.
 Gabrielle Haugh was selected to take her place.
 Some viewers thought Jade would leave Salem for a bit and then return with a different look.
 However, there is a good chance that it will happen instantly, with Paige as Jade one day, then Gabrielle playing the role the next.

 Other Days Of Our Lives spoilers include Hope Brady (Kristian Alfonso) getting attacked in prison.
 Her stabbing worries Rafe Hernandez (Galen Gering), but he decides the best way to help her is by going to Prague.
-He, along with some other Salem residents, including Marlena Evans (Deidre Hall) will be searching for Stefano DiMera.
+He, along with some other Salem residents, including Marlena Evans (Deidre Hall), will be searching for Stefano DiMera.
 Joseph Mascolo filmed some DOOL scenes prior to his death.

 Also, Nancy (Patrika Darbo) will keep baby Holly from Nicole (Arianne Zucker).
 In an attempt to keep Chloe’s (Nadia Bjorlin) secret, Nancy will tamper with the DNA results.
 This throws Brady Black (Eric Martsolf) off the trail.
 As for Deimos Kiriakis (Vincent Irizarry), he will ask Nicole to marry him.
 However, their happiness does not last long because Nicole will be investigated for attempted murder.
 Who she allegedly tries to kill was not revealed, but it’s hard to imagine Nicole getting that violent with anyone.